DataDog/documentation/content/en/security/cloud_security_management/setup/csm_cloud_workload_security/agent/docker.md

 code_lang_weight: 65 # a number that represents relative weight.
 ---

+Use the following instructions to enable [CSM Threats][1] on Docker.
+To learn more about the supported deployment types for each CSM feature, see [Setting Up Cloud Security Management][2].

-Use the following command to start the Runtime Security Agent and `system-probe` in a Docker environment:
+The following command starts the Runtime Security Agent and `system-probe` in a Docker environment:

 {{< code-block lang="shell" filename="docker-runtime-security.sh" >}}